Organising an event in a park

 If you are unsure

-Then you should contact the Council Arts Engagement Officer on 9240 1111.
+Then you should contact the Festivals Engagement Officer on 9240 1111.

 We will let you you know what permits you may need and the conditions that apply.